adam-bell/docker-compose-usenet/README.md

 1. Create a folder called `traefik` in your chosen config directory.
 Everything below should be executed inside the `traefik` directory
 2. Run `touch acme.json; chmod 600 acme.json; touch .htpasswd`
-3. Use `htpasswd` to generate as many usernames/passwords as required.
-These will be used by the reverse proxy to protect your services
-4. Copy `traefik.toml` to the `traefik` directory in your config folder and replace the example email with your own
+3. Copy `traefik.toml` to the `traefik` directory in your config folder and replace the example email with your own

 #### DDClient